 Comparing files in directories can sometimes be a powerful tool to determine if data has been changed without the owner's consent.
-A webmaster could for instance compare a backup with the data on a hacked web server, to determine which files have been modified by the attacker.
+A webmaster could for instance compare a backup with the data on a hacked web server to determine which files have been modified by the attacker.

 The two directories have to be selected in the beginning.
-This is done with the file browser, a click on compare will compare the contents of the directories.
+This is done with the file browser, a click on compare will compare the files of the directories.
 Each unique file is displayed in its own row in the program.
 The columns path one and path two specify if the file exists in directory one or two.
-The description column lists if the files are identical, or different.
+The description column lists if the files are identical or different.

 TreeCompare compares several parameters that are divided into the categories attributes, times and miscellaneous.
-Parameters can be edited in the options, so that only relevant comparisons are made.
+Parameters can be edited in the options so that only relevant comparisons are made.

 The following parameters can be added or removed from the comparison:

 Users may select different parameters for files and directories in the settings.

 The software lacks the option to display the differences in detail and there is also no option to open the file in an editor, or the directory in Windows Explorer to investigate the differences further.
 Also, an option to filter results, e.g. to hide all matches, would be very useful as well but is sadly missing.

 TreeCompare is a lightweight (33K) tool for Windows that may come in handy for quick directory comparisons.
 Users who need additional information should take a look at Winmerge instead.Advertisement